 Step 4 – Acceptance or Denial of Offer

-Step 4 can take from 6 to 8 months if the offer is accepted.
+If the IRS accepts your offer, step 4 can take from 6 to 8 months.
 During this step, the examiner will accept or deny the taxpayer’s offer.
-If the offer is rejected, the examiner may present an opportunity for the taxpayer to increase his/her offer or file an appeal.Contact Us Today »
+If agents reject the offer, the examiner may present an opportunity for the taxpayer to increase his/her offer or file an appeal.Contact A Tax Lawyer Today »